howsoai/platform-installation-examples/helm-basic/README.md

 ## Introduction
 This guide details the process of deploying the Howso Platform using Helm in a non-air-gapped Kubernetes environment.
-This documentation focuses on deploying the Howso Platform using Helm, emphasizing a straightforward installation process for environments with direct internet access.
+This example emphasizes a straightforward installation process for environments with direct internet access, making minimal configuration changes to the default Helm charts.
+It is recommended to confirm that you can setup a basic environment before making any customizations.

 Ensure you have completed the [prerequisites](../prereqs/README.md) before proceeding, and have a Kubernetes cluster running, with a howso namespace, and the argocd cli installed.

+### Prerequisites TLDR
+Not your first run-through?
+Apply the following to get up and running quickly.
 ```sh
 # prerequisites TLDR
 # helm registry login registry.how.so --username your_email@example.com --password your_license_id